MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 - `OEM_FIXED_FONT` OEM-dependent fixed font.

 - `SYSTEM_FONT` The system font.
 By default, Windows uses the system font to draw menus, dialog-box controls, and other text.
-It is best, however, not to rely on `SYSTEM_FONT` to obtain the font used by dialogs and windows.
+It's best, however, not to rely on `SYSTEM_FONT` to obtain the font used by dialogs and windows.
 Instead, use the `SystemParametersInfo` function with the `SPI_GETNONCLIENTMETRICS` parameter to retrieve the current font. `SystemParametersInfo` takes into account the current theme and provides font information for captions, menus, and message dialogs.

 - `SYSTEM_FIXED_FONT` The fixed-width system font used in Windows prior to version 3.0.
 This object is available for compatibility with earlier versions of Windows.